NEW: HHS secretary's comments "surprising," Senate GOP leadership aide tells CNN

-Before the website's launch, Republicans made targeting the program a centerpiece of their agenda.
-Many insisted they wouldn't vote to fund the entire government unless Obamacare was defunded or delayed.
+Republicans – who, even before the website’s launch, had made targeting the program a centerpiece of their agenda, even initially insisting they wouldn’t vote to fund the entire government unless Obamacare was defunded or delayed – have been vociferous critics.

-They said that the website's woes show that the Obama administration and the federal government generally aren't capable of executing what the GOP says was an ill-advised program from the get-go.
+They claim that the website’s woes show that Obama’s administration and the federal government generally aren’t capable of executing what the GOP says was an ill-advised program from the get-go.

-"God only knows how much money they've spent, and it's a failure," Mitch McConnell, the Senate minority leader, said Sunday on CBS.
-"The government isn't going to be able to get this job done correctly."
+“God only knows how much money they’ve spent, and it’s a failure,” Sen. Mitch McConnell, the leading Republican in the Senate, said Sunday on CBS.
+“The government isn’t going to be able to get this job done correctly.”

-On the other side, Democratic Sen. Jeanne Shaheen of New Hampshire sent a letter to Obama asking that the open enrollment period be extended past March 31, 2014.
-She also asked that he consider delaying assessment of a penalty to those who don't sign up for any health insurance before the so-called individual mandate kicks in.
+On the other side, Democratic Sen. Jeanne Shaheen of New Hampshire sent a letter to Obama asking that the open enrollment period be extended past March 31, 2014, and that he consider delaying assessment of a penalty to individuals who don’t sign up for any health insurance before the so-called “individual mandate” kicks in.

-Even Obama has been critical, insisting Monday that there's "no excuse for the problems."
-But he also said the problems should not amount to a blanket condemnation of the Affordable Care Act.
+Even the man whose name is forever tied to the health care reform has been critical, insisting Monday there’s “no excuse for the problems” while at the same time insisting these should not equate to blanket condemnation of the Affordable Care Act as a whole.